 The employee starts Onion Share on her running Tails Linux, configures the options and starts sharing the file.

 After clicking on share, a random URL is generated.
 The employee shares this URL via Signal with the journalist.
 The journalist types this URL into his Tor browser running on his machine (the left machine in the screenshot).

 A download page opens and the journalist can download the file provided by the employee.
 After the download has finished instantly the link becomes invalid to prevent others to use the link for downloading the file again.
 (That’s the reason why it makes sense to do that stuff in real-time.)

 The journalist copies the file to a USB stick and directly shuts down his machine.

 The employee is doing the same.

-You can additionally try using an open network like McD’s or any other coffeeshop to make it harder to specificly listen to your network traffic.
+You can additionally try using an open network like McD’s or any other coffee shop to make it harder to specifically listen to your network traffic.

 … good luck and good night!